How to throw a frugal kids’ birthday party

-We have a snack buffet set up for guests that includes things such as peanut butter & jam and tuna sandwiches, raw veggies and dip, fruit, crackers and cheese and a few bowls of chips and pretzels.
+We have a snack buffet set up for guests that include things such as peanut butter & jam and tuna sandwiches, raw veggies and dip, fruit, crackers and cheese, and a few bowls of chips and pretzels.

 This saves us quite a bit of money on food!

 We spent a total of $82 on Elliott’s birthday party and wound up with plenty of leftover food, as well as decor and serving dishes for our next party.